clix-meta/clix-meta/README.md

 and developing, a unified view of metadata elements required to describe climate indices (aka climate indicators).

+Currently, the main component is the spreadsheet file, **master_table.xls**, that contains several tables as separate sheets.
+The *.xls* format should [hopefully] be readable/editable by several common desktop office programs.

+The repository also contains a small python package that can convert the spreadsheet into a set of equivalent [yaml](https://yaml.org/) files that are better suited for automatic processing.
+For more information about the python program, take a look at the `python` sub-directory.

 To facilitate data exchange and dissemination the metadata should, as far as possible, follow
 [Climate and Forecasting [CF] Conventions](http://cfconventions.org/).